-The Board of Directors of Meadowmont Property Owners' Association invites you to join them and your neighbors at our Annual Membership Meeting, Election and BBQ at White Pines Picnic area on Saturday July 9th, 2022.
+The Board of Directors of Meadowmont Property Owners' Association invites you to join them at our Annual Membership Meeting and BBQ on Saturday July 8th, 2023.
 Registration begins @ 10:30am and the gavel drops @ 11:00am.
-Guest speaker / EPFD Chief Mike Johnson.

-Our meeting will be followed by a great, free BBQ Lunch, catered by Big Boy's BBQin'.
-The menu will include a Hamburger or Hot Dog. green salad w/Italian dressing, potato salad, baked beans, apple pie, with an assortment of sodas or water
+Our meeting will be held at the Lion's Club Grove in White Pines Park ... followed by a great, free BBQ Lunch, catered by Big Boy's BBQin'.
+The menu will include a Hamburger or Hot Dog. green salad w/Italian dressing, potato salad, baked beans, apple pie, an assortment of sodas or water.